 |

-Mohammed Shaheen, M.B.B.S.
-Fellowship years: 2016-2019 Current position: Consultant, Hepatopancreaticobiliary and Transplant Surgery, King Abdulaziz Medical City, Riyadh; Deputy Program Director, Kidney Transplant Surgical Fellowship, King Abdulaziz Medical City, Riyadh What was most rewarding about your training?
-Dealing and learning from amazing physicians and surgeons who are internationally recognized for their knowledge and contributions to the specialty of organ transplantation.
+Fellowship years: 2016-2019 Current position: Consultant, Hepatopancreatobiliary and Transplant Surgery, King Abdulaziz Medical City, Riyadh; Deputy Program Director, Kidney Transplant Surgical Fellowship, King Abdulaziz Medical City, Riyadh What was most rewarding about your training?
+I dealt with and learned from amazing physicians and surgeons who were internationally recognized for their knowledge and contributions to the specialty of organ transplantation.

 |